7terminals/puppet-ant/README.markdown

 This parameter specifies the directory where ant will be installed.

-Note: If deploymentdir is set to /usr/local/, and you want to remove this installation in the future, setting ensure => 'absent' will cause the entire directory, i. e. /usr/local/ to be deleted permanently.
+Warning: If deploymentdir is set to /usr/local/, and you want to remove this installation in the future, setting ensure => 'absent' will cause the entire directory, i. e. /usr/local/ to be deleted permanently.
+It is strongly recommended to set deploymentdir to some dedicated directory e.g /opt/apache-ant or /home/example.com/apps/apache-ant

 ####`user`